MohammadAdnan652/AI-Based-Crop-Health-Monitoring-Disease-Detection-Platform/prompt.md

 The backend must:

-- Validate uploaded images
+- Validate uploaded images using image type, size, and format checking
-- Block malicious file uploads
+- Block malicious file uploads using secure file validation and malware filtering
-- Handle concurrent requests safely
+- Handle concurrent requests safely using asynchronous backend processing and load balancing
-- Support scalable deployment
+- Support scalable deployment using Docker containers and cloud platforms like AWS or Azure
-- Secure API communication
+- Secure API communication using HTTPS, JWT authentication, and encrypted API requests

 ---